kl/hammertime19/README.md

 hammertime19 is a fork of Avid Grimm's hammertime gem: https://github.com/avdi/hammertime

-hammertime19 is a Ruby 1.9.2+ (MRI and RBX) only version that adds support for starting a pry (https://github.com/pry/pry) session at the exception raise site.
+hammertime19 is a Ruby 1.9.2+ (MRI and RBX) only version that adds the following features:

+* support for starting a pry (https://github.com/pry/pry) session at the exception raise site.
-hammertime19 also adds basic support for intercepting C-level based exceptions.
+* basic support for intercepting C-level based exceptions.

 ##Install